 Should any unusual vibration be noticed in flight, the atomisers must be inspected as soon as possible and any defective parts replaced immediately with genuine Micronair spares.
-The shock bush must always be checked and replaced if it shows any sign of deterioration.
+The shock bush must be checked frequently and replaced if it shows any sign of deterioration.